pwdel/appletwittersentiment/readmesections/Scoring.md

 So basically, all cv.transform does is take the vocabulary at hand, given in message, it will just proceed with a vocabulary analysis on that message itself.
 So basically, cv.transform doesn't have, "awareness," of the previous model.

-So basically, to use it properly and have the model make sense, the, "corpus" that gets entered into CountVectorizer() has to include both the "message" or, "user input" combined with a list of known words from the training analysis done earlier.
+To use cv.transform properly and have the model make sense, the, "corpus" that gets entered into CountVectorizer() has to include both the "message" or, "user input" combined with a list of known words from the training analysis done earlier.
 We can define that work as follows:

 > [corpus] = [user input] + [training dictionary of all terms]

-So given this, we have to ensure that
+So given this, we have to ensure that we output our entire important vocabulary from the training method, and then upload it into our, "corpus" application during this stage.

+Of course, we don't really know where these models are going to be deployed, and the computing power, but often the vocabulary should be, "limited," whatever that means, vs. the overall larger training set vocabulary, to reduce processing intensity.
+The corpus vocabulary we had generated included 296 words, which seems sufficiently small.

+Once we have a corpus built, which is essentially a list of strings, we can then put into the vectorizer via fit_transform(), as shown...

 ```
 corpus = [